 If you have a squeaky belt pulley, there are several steps you can take to address the issue.
 Follow these instructions to stop the noise:

-- Check for Loose Pulley: First, inspect the pulley to see if it is loose.
+- Check for a Loose Pulley: First, inspect the pulley to see if it is loose.
 If it is, use a wrench to tighten the bolts that secure it in place.

 - Assess the Squeaking: If the pulley continues to squeak, it may be necessary to replace it.
 It’s important not to ignore a squealing noise from the belt pulley, as it typically indicates that the pulley bearings are deteriorating.